Belinda

 Co-Founder & CEO

-Inspired by her love of travel, culture, and craftsmanship, @artijaan.co is a dream that she has had for many years and the culmination of her lifelong appreciation for ancestral techniques and handmade objects that tell a story.
-Her abiding wanderlust led her to travel with a purpose and she always returned with a suitcase full of treasures and unique stories.
+Inspired by her love of travel, culture, and craftsmanship, Artijaan is a dream she has carried for many years; the culmination of a lifelong appreciation for ancestral techniques and handmade objects that tell a story.
+Her wanderlust always led her to travel with purpose, returning with a suitcase full of treasures and stories.

 Pierre-Emmanuel